anataliocs/pba7-mod4-hackathon-smart-contracts/README.md

 **Backend SSE Example**

-- This example uses RxJS to generate a stream of MessageEvents pushed to a front-end client
+- This example uses RxJS to generate a stream of events pushed to a front-end client
 - Example stream
   URL: